debops/debops/docs/news/upgrades.rst

   The default connection method used by Nextcloud to connect to the LDAP directory has been changed from ``ssl`` to ``tls``.

+  The LDAP configuration method was rewritten and now uses custom DebOps filter plugins to allow merging of configuration from the role defaults and inventory variables.
+See :ref:`owncloud__ref_ldap_config` for more details.

 v1.1.0 (2019-08-25)